javascript-tutorial/en.javascript.info/1-js/11-async/08-async-await/article.md

 1. Makes it always return a promise.
 2. Allows `await` to be used in it.

-The `await` keyword before a promise makes JavaScript wait until that promise settles, and then:
+The `await` keyword before a promise makes JavaScript wait until that promise fulfils, and then:

 1. If it's an error, the exception is generated — same as if `throw error` were called at that very place.
 2. Otherwise, it returns the result.